 - The student will live with the parent/legal guardian in the established family home.

-- The home is within reasonable commuting distance to Butler’s campus (generally 30 miles).
+- The home is within reasonable commuting distance to Butler’s campus (within 30 miles).

 - The student will live at the address listed and will not maintain any other residence for as long as the residency requirement applies (until reaching senior status).
 If the home address changes for any reason, an updated form must be submitted.